Saad200724/Portfolio/replit.md

 ## Overview

 This is a personal portfolio website for Saad Bin Tofayel Tahsin, a Python developer and fullstack engineer.
-The application showcases projects, skills, extra-curricular activities, and provides a contact form for potential clients or collaborators.
+The application showcases projects, skills, extra-curricular activities, blog posts (linked to Medium), and provides a contact form for potential clients or collaborators.
 Built as a modern full-stack web application with a focus on beautiful UI/UX and smooth animations.

 ## User Preferences